 Empowering Communities, Protecting Animals

 Uniquely Paws has championed sustainable animal welfare and community empowerment in Uganda.
 Through free spay/neuter clinics, rabies vaccinations, and education programs, we tackle pet overpopulation and promote responsible pet care.
+When communities recognize that animal welfare is a Public Health Service, then keeping their animals healthy will keep their communities safe.

 Creativity with a Purpose